 How long have you been a Pilates Practitioner?

-I have an educational background in exercise physiology, kinesiology, and clinical/classical Pilates methods?
+I have an educational background in exercise physiology, kinesiology, and clinical/classical Pilates methods, communications, art and art history?
 I am an Exercise Physiologist with the American College of Sports Medicine; member of of the International Society for Sports Psychology; Member of the American Society for Exercise Physiology; An Athletic Trainer with the American Council on Exercise, Certified Pilates Teacher from IHB in England.
 I am active in continuing education in exercise science and sports psychology and physical therapy.
 Find out more about Elizabeth here.

 How often should I train with you?

 This depends upon your objectives and whether or not you may be considered a clinical Pilates patient before, during or after your PT.
-Most people attend 3 sessions per week, however there are clients who attend only 2 sessions per week due to outside/work commitments, then we have our hardcore athletes attending 4 to 5 times per week.
-We can discuss what is appropriate for you at your first session when we will do an assessment and set out your objectives, as well as available open appointments with Lissa (Elizabeth Gilmour).
+Most people attend 3 sessions per week, however there are clients who attend only 2 sessions per week due to outside/work commitments, there are less than a handful who attend once per week, then we have our hardcore athletes attending 4 to 5 times per week.
+We can discuss what is appropriate for you and your schedule at your first session when we do an assessment and set out your objectives, as well as available open appointments with me.
 Find out more here

 Do you do private and group sessions and what size are the groups?

-We do both private and group sessions.
+We do both private and group sessions, and everything inbetween.
 Groups can be from 4 to up to a maximum of 6 people.
-Groups, Triads, Duets and Privates are booked in advance and the session is planned in advance around the level and physical condition of the clients(s) booked for those sessions.
+Groups, Triads, Duets and Privates are booked in advance and the session is planned in advance around the level and physical condition of the client(s) booked for those sessions.
 Find out more about our sessions here

 If I have joint, back or neck problems/pain can I still do Pilates?

 In many cases, Pilates done correctly can be a highly effective way to help manage and improve joint or spine problems.
-I specialize in Clinical Pilates and the management of chronic joint or back/neck pain; the medical profession call me the SPINE CORRECTOR and SPINE EXPERT.
-I have had (and continue to have) some major success stories in working with patients who otherwise were unable to participate in an effective level of exercise or even the day to day living routines (please read the testimonials, others are on the way).
-On a personal note, my husband is one such case I have worked extensively.
-He has returned to a level of mobility which he was not expected to achieve after having gone through major problems with a severe cervical spine condition in 2010 which required major surgery, then a second cervical surgery, which has helped to return complete mobility in conjunction with Clinical Pilates.
+I specialize in Clinical Pilates as well as Athletic Pilates, and the management of chronic joint or back/neck pain is my specialty.
+I have had (and continue to have) some major success stories in working with patients who otherwise were unable to participate in an effective level of exercise, or even their day to day living routines (please read the testimonials).
+On a personal note, my husband is one such case due to his high impact rugby days in college while doing his PhD, and I have worked extensively with him since his mid-40's when most all post-high impact athletes who have a sit down career as adults after college, start to feel minor to major injuries coming to haunt them.
+My husband has returned to a level of mobility which he was not expected to achieve after having gone through major problems with a severe cervical spine condition in 2010 which required major surgery, then a second cervical surgery, which has helped to return complete mobility in conjunction with Clinical Pilates, he also had a total knee replacement in December 2017 of which he amazed all his doctors and therapist alike, because he had a full range of motion within 45 days thanks to Pilates on all equipment training with me.
 Another patient's success story you can read about, is in a book titled, "Her Longest Marathon" by Randy A. Birken, M.D., where a drunk driver hit her head on early on a Sunday morning while she was out training for her last major marathon (she is now walking due to my Clinical Athletic Pilates Methods).
 Find out more here